-Within this option, maintenance tasks are prioritised by: 1) Whether the turbine is stopped at failure/alarm 2) maintenance type, in the following order: i) corrective, ii) condition based, iii) time based; 3) whether the maintenance task is already started; 4) whether a vessel has been chartered (ordered) for the task.
+Within this option, maintenance tasks are prioritised by: 1) Whether the turbine is stopped at failure or pre-warning (alarm) 2) maintenance type, in the following order: i) corrective, ii) condition based, iii) time based; 3) whether the maintenance task is already started; 4) whether a vessel has been chartered (ordered) for the task.
 (This is the default option.)